-(a) In accordance with the University's adoption of ASU 2015-07 and FASB Codification Subtopic 820-10, certain investments measured at NAV per share (or its equivalent) as a practical expedient have not been classified in the fair value hierarchy.
+(a) In accordance with FASB Codification Subtopic 820-10, certain investments measured at NAV per share (or its equivalent) as a practical expedient have not been classified in the fair value hierarchy.
 The fair value amounts presented in this table are intended to permit reconciliation of fair value hierarchy line items presented in the consolidated statements of financial position.